-The next factor is whether at the time of the current offense or arrest you were on probation, parole, or other release.
-Based on the information I have been provided, you did abscond from the area at the time of your Indictment.
+The next factor is whether at the time of the current offense or arrest the person was on probation, parole, or other release.
+There are certainly situations where it appears you failed to appear, but there is no parole or probation, so those are somewhat negative.